ook/baseimage-erlang/README.md

   * Phusion baseimage-docker (docker for those who RTFM)
   * Erlang Solutions (fine maintained erlang packages)

-This permits a powerful image (ubuntu based) with latest packages and up to date Erlang versions
+This permits a powerful image (ubuntu based) with latest packages and up to date Erlang versions.
+Currently this repository use baseimage v0.10.1 and OTP 21.0

 ## Usage